 Prepare Your Mind

 This involves one of my favorite things – PLANNING!
 November is a great time to gather all your thoughts and sort them out in whatever fashion works for you.
-This year I’m using a printable planner that my friend Mandi created (get yours here – it’s a free download!) to enhance my tried and true Christmas planning system.
+Grab my printable Christmas planner with three simple worksheets that will keep your plans, gifts and budget in order.

 It’s important to remind yourself that you have to say no to something.
 You can’t buy, decorate, bake, eat or do #allthethings.
 Think back to what didn’t work last year and decide to say no to those things.
 When you say no to something that doesn’t help you reach your goal of a peaceful, Christ-focused Christmas, picture yourself saying yes to the goal!